Lehner gets first shutout of season, Vegas beats Devils 3-0 - WHIZ News

+Until they ran into arguably the hottest team in the Western Conference.

+“It was a disappointing effort,” said coach Alain Nasreddine, whose Devils have just four regulation losses in 18 games (9-4-5) since the All-Star break.
+“If you look at our game in general, our execution was atrocious.
+Our level of focus wasn’t great, and our execution cost us a lot of problems.”

-New Jersey’s Mackenzie Blackwood, who went 6-0-1 with two shutouts, had a .967 save percentage and a league-best 1.27 goals-against-average during the month of February, made 29 saves but fell to 0-2-0 against Vegas.
-In his two starts against the Golden Knights this season, Blackwood has allowed seven goals.
+New Jersey’s Mackenzie Blackwood, who went 6-0-1 with two shutouts, had a .967 save percentage and a league-best 1.27 goals-against-average during the month of February, made 29 saves.
+In his two starts against Vegas this season, Blackwood is 0-2-0 and has allowed seven goals.

-After a flawless first period by both goaltenders, the Golden Knights opened the second period by scoring quickly.
-William Karlsson gathered a loose puck near the high slot in New Jersey’s offensive zone, and sent a perfectly placed no-look, backhand pass to Pacioretty, who raced in and beat Blackwood with a wrister from the top of the left circle.
+After a flawless first period by both goaltenders, the Golden Knights awakened an announced crowd of 18,290 when Karlsson gathered a loose puck near the high slot in New Jersey’s offensive zone, and sent a perfectly placed no-look, backhand pass to Pacioretty, who raced in and beat Blackwood with a wrister from the top of the left circle 45 seconds into the second.

-Pacioretty came close to making it 2-0 with 1:43 left in the second period, but Blackwood stonewalled the attempt from in front of the net with a point-blank save.

-Karlsson took care of putting Vegas up by two just 37 seconds into the third period.
+Karlsson increased the lead 37 seconds into the third period.
 Nicolas Roy carried the puck into the slot before dishing to Karlsson, who rifled a one-timer past Blackwood to hit the century mark for his career.

+After a 20-game drought without a goal, Karlsson has five goals and two assists in the last five games, including a hat trick and two goals during the team’s homestand.

+“It’s a little easier to play now that I don’t have that goal drought hanging over my shoulders,” Karlsson said.
+“It’s nice to get a couple of goals here, play and have fun.”

-Reaves notched his eighth goal of the season later in the third, when he punched in the loose puck during a scramble in front of Blackwood.
+Reaves punched in a loose puck during a scramble in front of Blackwood later in the period to provide the final margin.

 NOTES: Vegas F William Carrier played in his 200th career game. … Devils F Nikita Gusev was signed to a one-year, entry-level contract by the Golden Knights during the 2019 playoffs, but never played for them.
 Vegas traded the restricted free agent to New Jersey last July, and he’s now the Devils’ second-leading scorer with 42 points. … During an impressive late third-period shift for Vegas, rookie D Zach Whitecloud blocked two vicious shots.
 He went straight to the locker room after the shift to get checked out.